NaraSky/mesh-talk-common/readme.md

 ---

-## 🧑‍💻 贡献指南
+## 🧑‍💻 Contribution Guidelines

-我们欢迎任何形式的贡献！无论是修复 Bug、添加新功能还是改进文档，都让 Mesh-Talk-Common 变得更好！🌈
+We welcome contributions of all kinds!
+Whether fixing bugs, adding new features, or improving documentation, you're helping make Mesh-Talk-Common better! 🌈

-1. Fork 本仓库。
+1. Fork this repository.
-2. 创建你的功能分支（`git checkout -b feature/awesome-feature`）。
+2. Create your feature branch (`git checkout -b feature/awesome-feature`).
-3. 提交你的更改（`git commit -m 'Add awesome feature'`）。
+3. Commit your changes (`git commit -m 'Add awesome feature'`).
-4. 推送到远程分支（`git push origin feature/awesome-feature`）。
+4. Push to the branch (`git push origin feature/awesome-feature`).
-5. 提交 Pull Request，我们会尽快审核！🚀
+5. Submit a Pull Request, and we'll review it as soon as possible! 🚀

 ---

+## 🙋‍♂️ Getting Help

+Need assistance?
+We've got you covered:

+- **GitHub Issues**: For bug reports and feature requests
+- **Discussions**: For general questions and community discussions
+- **Documentation**: Check our [Wiki](https://github.com/your-username/mesh-talk-common/wiki) for detailed guides

+---

-## 🙌 致谢
+## 🙌 Acknowledgements

-感谢所有为即时通讯系统开发默默付出的开发者！特别感谢以下开源项目：
+Thanks to all developers who contribute to instant messaging system development!
+Special thanks to these open-source projects:
 - [Redis](https://redis.io/)
 - [Redisson](https://redisson.org/)
 - [RocketMQ](https://rocketmq.apache.org/)
 - [Guava](https://github.com/google/guava)
 - [Protostuff](https://github.com/protostuff/protostuff)

+---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-> **让我们一起打造更强大的即时通讯系统！** 🚀
+> **Let's build more powerful instant messaging systems together!** 🚀